-Since 1998, AAUW has helped change girls’ lives through Tech Trek, an experiential summer camp backed by research and designed to pique the interest of girls in STEM.
-For many girls, the weeklong camp provides the spark that ignites their curiosity and places them on a path toward success.
+Girls find their passion for high-tech careers at AAUW’s Tech Trek camps.
+Through hands-on problem solving and encounters with women role models in science, technology, engineering, and math (STEM), Tech Trek helps girls see their futures while having nonstop fun.
+Since 1998, AAUW has helped change girls’ lives through Tech Trek, an experiential summer camp backed by research and designed to make STEM exciting and accessible to girls in middle school — the age when research shows girls’ participation in these fields drops.
+For many girls, the weeklong camp sparks their curiosity and places them on a path toward success.

 Tech Trek: It Really Works